apollocatdev/patrimeo/app/Helpers/Logs/README.md

 Log levels can be configured in the Settings > Various tab:
 - Cotation Updates Log Level
-- Transfers Log Level
+- Transactions Log Level
 - Dashboards Log Level

 ## Viewing Logs

 Logs can be viewed in the Configuration > View Logs page, which provides:
-- Filtering by channel (Cotations, Transfers, Dashboards)
+- Filtering by channel (Cotations, Transactions, Dashboards)
 - Filtering by level (Debug, Info, Warning, Error)
 - Real-time log entry display
 - Context data expansion